FarzamTP/Leitner/README.md

 In current version (***1.1***) you can:
 * Add, modify and delete categories
 * Add new words to specific category
+* Admins can pull categories from one user to another one from their `home` page.

 #### Instructions
 Follow these steps on your server: